MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/sp-wf-mgr-farm-restore-disaster-recovery.md

 #### Check Status

-After upgrade, give it a minute or two to start services; then check the status by running this PowerShell:
+After upgrade, give it a minute or two to start services; then check the status by running this PowerShell command:

 `Get-WFFarm; Get-WFFarmStatus; Get-SBFarm; Get-SBFarmStatus`